When it comes to pilgrimages, processions and retreats, Quito definitely lights all the Americas...

 My favorite Stations of the Cross reenact by candlelight with live actors at each station - reminding me of Oberammergau - at Otavalo on Good Friday.
 It begins at 7:00 PM followed by an all-night wake.
 The streets turn into the Way of the Cross filled to overflowing with the faithful.
 Spectacular!

 The crucified Christ tenderly brought down from the cross and placed in a glass coffin requires six "pallbearers" to carry it for the stations and return it for all-night veneration.
 WOW!

-No other place on earth outside of Israel can offer you better pilgrimages, processions and retreats in my book than this reliquary of faith, Ecuador, to reflect on God and His divine love and the way of the cross He asks us to follow.
+No other place on earth outside of Israel can offer you better pilgrimages, processions and retreats, as far as I know, than this reliquary of faith, Ecuador, to reflect on God and His divine love and the way of the cross He asks us to follow.

 My nest in Quito thus provides for all my spiritual needs.

 When you walk the streets in Ecuador, remember, if you fall, you can't sue.
-Their sidewalks brim with hurdles and holes, and their streets bring perils of their own.
+Their sidewalks brim with hurdles, holes and sometimes dog poop, and their streets bring perils of their own.

-Their courts will not accept lawsuits unless something is obviously and purposely done without regard to the medical outcome on the part of the doctors.
+Their courts will not accept lawsuits unless something is obviously and purposely done without regard to the medical outcome of others.